yishn/p2p-goban/README.md

 - Upload SGF files
 - Download game as an SGF file
 - Follow a peer to see what they see
-- Highlight vertices to signal peers where you are and what you're looking at
+- Right-click to highlight vertices to signal peers what you're looking at

 ## Related Projects

 - [Shudan](https://github.com/SabakiHQ/Shudan) - A highly customizable, low-level Preact Goban component.
 - [crdt-gametree](https://github.com/SabakiHQ/crdt-gametree) - A conflict-free replicated game tree data type.
 - [sgf](https://github.com/SabakiHQ/sgf) - A library for parsing and creating SGF files.